abirkel/pia-nm/INSTALL.md

 pip install --user git+https://github.com/abirkel/pia-nm.git
 ```

-**Important**: PyGObject must be installed via system package manager (apt/dnf), not pip, as it requires system libraries.
+**Important**: PyGObject and GObject introspection data must be installed via system package manager (apt/dnf), not pip, as they require system libraries and introspection data files.

+#### Understanding the Dependencies

+- **python3-gi / python3-gobject**: Python bindings for GObject introspection (PyGObject)
+- **gir1.2-nm-1.0** (Debian/Ubuntu): GObject introspection data for NetworkManager 1.0 API
+  - On Fedora, this is typically included with the NetworkManager package
+- **NetworkManager**: The network management daemon (>= 1.16 for WireGuard support)
+- **wireguard-tools**: Provides the `wg` command for key generation

+These dependencies enable pia-nm to communicate with NetworkManager via D-Bus using type-safe Python objects.

 ## Verify D-Bus Setup